-We started by building the bench, a large box that would hold the pull out the mechanism and have extra storage on the sides.
+We started by building the bench, a large box that would hold the pull-out mechanism and have extra storage on the sides.
 Next came the two shelving towers, we built them onsite by framing the picture window.
-Everything was finished with crown-molding and painted crisp white.
+Everything was finished with crown molding and painted crisp white.

 I was thrilled my vision was quickly becoming a reality.
 Seeing the progress, I was inspired to paint and decided on the upholstery for the bench.

 My secret to making tufting easy?
 Pegboard and Dove ice cream bars!
 Yes, I said ice cream bars :)) I always keep the little wood handles, they make the perfect pegs to wrap the thread around and secure the buttons.
 And the pegboard, with its many holes, makes it super easy to attach the buttons … full proof every time!

 So, we thought we were done … the paint had dried, the picture window had become a cozy reading nook … the pullout bench idea worked like magic … aaand then, SURPRISE!
 We found out we were pregnant!!!
 Ha!
 How’s that for a challenge for me to convert the ongoing project into a nursery?!

 The room remained untouched for a couple of months, mainly due to an overseas trip and the lack of urgency on my end.
 But the bench/ pullout bed was completed and I could not have been more proud of my husband!
 And then as I started growing, it became clear that putting this off was not an option.
 We searched low and high for a narrow dresser for our little girl and when it became inevitable that cute, practical, and fitting our room does not exist, it was time for the daddy-o-to-be to save the day … yet again.